saarw/flushout/README.md

 ... // Send the flush to the backend and apply it to the master proxy.endFlush(flushResponse.sync);
 ```
-The backend initializes a master with latest snapshot from the database and applies flushed command batches from clients.
+The backend initializes a master with latest snapshot from the database and an optional command history provider.
+The application then applies flushed command batches from clients, adding the commands that were applied to the command history and returning any sync information to the proxy that sent the flush.
 ```
 const latest: Snapshot<TodoList> = {
       commandCount: 0,